mrneo240/cglm/README.md

   glm_translate(m, (vec3){1.0f, 0.0f, 0.0f});
 ```

-Library contains general purpose mat4 mul and inverse functions, and also contains some special forms (optimized) of these functions for affine transformations' matrices.
-If you want to multiply two affine transformation matrices you can use glm_mul instead of glm_mat4_mul and glm_inv_tr (ROT + TR) instead glm_mat4_inv
+Library contains general purpose mat4 mul and inverse functions but also contains some special form (optimized) of these functions for affine transform matrices.
+If you want to multiply two affine transform matrices you can use glm_mul instead of glm_mat4_mul and glm_inv_tr (ROT + TR) instead glm_mat4_inv
 ```C
 /* multiplication */
 mat4 modelMat;